ABOUT KAI CORREA

 The Portuguese surname "Correa" is of occupational origin.
 The name is derived from the Portuguese word correia, meaning "a leather strap or belt" (Latin corrigia, "fastening”) and applied as an occupational name for someone who works with leather.
 So it’s only appropriate that Kai Correa’s passion is teaching infield play.

-Kai currently serves as the Arizona Infield Coordinator for the Cleveland Indians Organization.
+Kai currently serves as the Lower Level Defensive Coordinator for the Cleveland Indians Organization.
 He joined the Indians Player Development staff in December of 2017 after spending seven and a half seasons as a collegiate infield coach.
 In 7 seasons of coaching college baseball, Kai's defenses have set the program record for fielding percentage at both of the institutions he has worked at (Puget Sound '14, Northern Colorado '16).